PrakarshiNaishiPolina/Bakery/README.md

 2. Open the `index.html` file in a web browser to view the website.
 3. Modify the content or add new items to the menu as needed.

-## Future Improvements

-- Adding an interactive order form.
-- Integration with a backend for dynamic menu updates.
-- Implementing a responsive mobile-friendly version of the website.
-- Adding animations for a more engaging user experience.

 Enjoy browsing Blakehouse Bliss! 🍰🧁